John Newbold: Motorcycle racing career

-Newbold was born in Jacksdale, where his parents ran a butchers shop, and grew up in Jacksdale, and later in married life, lived in South Normanton.
-He began riding motorcycles on grass when he was 15.
-He progressed from riding at Darley Moor on a bike loaned to him by John Cooper, to performing in front of 50,000 crowds at Silverstone Circuit.
+Newbold was born and grew up in Jacksdale, England, where his parents operated a butchers shop.
+Later in married life, he lived in South Normanton.
+He began riding in motorcycle grasstrack competitions when he was 15.
+He progressed from riding at Darley Moor on a Yamsel motorcycle loaned to him by John Cooper, to performing in front of 50,000 spectators at the Silverstone Circuit.